Emana202/L4D2-Survivor-Bot-AI-Improver/README.md

 - **SourceMod 1.12:** https://www.sourcemod.net/downloads.php?branch=stable
 - **Left 4 DHooks Direct:** https://forums.alliedmods.net/showthread.php?t=321696
 - **Actions (Optional - Fixes bots always rushing to save their incapped friend or stopping to retreat in tank battle ):** https://forums.alliedmods.net/showpost.php?p=2771520&postcount=1
+- [**VScript by FortyTwoFortyTwo**](https://github.com/FortyTwoFortyTwo/VScript) (Optional, has it's own requirements. **Seems to cause crashes on map load when playing with [Left 4 Bots 2](https://steamcommunity.com/sharedfiles/filedetails/?id=3022416274) installed**)

 ---

 ## Installation
 1. Download the files in the Requirements section;
-2. Extract the files from SourceMod and MetaMod's archives inside your game folder (Ex.
-C:\Program Files (x86)\Steam\steamapps\common\Left 4 Dead 2\left4dead2);
+2. Extract the files from SourceMod and MetaMod's archives inside your game folder (Ex. `C:\Program Files (x86)\Steam\steamapps\common\Left 4 Dead 2\left4dead2`);
-3. Extract the "sourcemod" folder from Left 4 DHooks Direct inside the "addons" folder;
+3. Extract the `sourcemod` folder from Left 4 DHooks Direct inside the `addons` folder;
-4. If you chose to install Actions, extract the folders inside the archive to the "addons/sourcemod/" folder;
+4. If you chose to install Actions, extract the folders inside the archive to the `addons/sourcemod/` folder;
 5. Download the zip file of this repository;
-6. Put the "gamedata", "plugins", "data", and "scripting" folders inside "addons/sourcemod".
+6. Put the `gamedata`, "plugins`, `data`, and `scripting` folders inside `addons/sourcemod`.

 ---

 ## Note for Left 4 Bots 2 Users
-If you're gonna use this plugin alongside [Left 4 Bots 2](https://steamcommunity.com/sharedfiles/filedetails/?id=3022416274) addon, the make sure to change some of its settings (located in "<game folder>/left4dead2/ems/left4bots2/cfg") so that it doesn't conflict with the plugin's:
+If you're gonna use this plugin alongside [Left 4 Bots 2](https://steamcommunity.com/sharedfiles/filedetails/?id=3022416274) addon, the make sure to change some of its settings (located in `(game installation path)/left4dead2/ems/left4bots2/cfg`) so that it doesn't conflict with the plugin's:
-- Inside "weapons" folder, you'll find the addon's weapons preferences for each survivor.
+- Inside `weapons` folder, you'll find the addon's weapons preferences for each survivor.
 Open each text file with any editor and make sure that the lines with written weapons and items start with "\*,".
 For example:
 	- \*,sniper_military,hunting_rifle,rifle_ak47,rifle_sg552,rifle,rifle_desert,autoshotgun,shotgun_spas,rifle_m60,grenade_launcher,sniper_scout,sniper_awp,smg,smg_silenced,smg_mp5,shotgun_chrome,pumpshotgun
 	- \*,pistol_magnum,pistol,chainsaw,machete,golfclub,katana,fireaxe,crowbar,cricket_bat,baseball_bat,tonfa,shovel,electric_guitar,knife,frying_pan,pitchfork,riotshield
 	- \*,molotov,pipe_bomb,vomitjar